Mixing Old With New - Sandra Wilson Of Effie Grey Home Styling

 There are many ways of including antiques into your contemporary home, either by using a number of smaller decorative pieces or introducing one large item.
 It’s not necessary for everything to match - choosing an item to provide a standalone statement works brilliantly, often providing a talking point when friends and family see it for the first time.

 When considering an antique piece of furniture, consider what exactly you need from it; does it need to be purely decorative or useful?
 The Edwardian shop unit in the kitchen below needed to provide a display for the homeowners collection of china and glass (a mixture of antique and new) as well as providing hidden storage for the less good-looking items of a kitchen/dining space.

 This look can easily be re-created with the following pieces from the Decorative Collective.

-Contemplate using pieces in ways other than their original intention to create an incredible scheme - for example, an antique doll’s house makes for an interesting kitchen/utility/boot room cupboard.
+Effie Grey suggests to contemplate using pieces in ways other than their original intention to create an incredible scheme - for example, an antique doll’s house makes for an interesting kitchen/utility/boot room cupboard.

 With vintage and upcycled furniture being very on-trend right now, it’s easy to pick something up from the high street.
 However, taking the time fo search for a truly well made piece of antique furniture is well worth the effort.
 Bringing in antiques that have their own history adds layers to the ambience of a room, often providing a story to go along with it of how that amazing, interesting and unusual piece was discovered!